ykjit/yk/src/contributing/prs.md

-The process of squashing is synonymous with `git rebase`, so when you are asked to squash it is also acceptable to: rebase the commit against the `master` branch at the same time; and force push the resulting rebased branch. *This is the only time you should force push an update to a branch.*
+The process of squashing is synonymous with `git rebase`, so when you are asked to squash it is also acceptable to: rebase the commit against the `master` branch at the same time; and force push the resulting rebased branch.

+Not that being asked to squash or to update a commit message are the only times you may force push an update to a branch.
+In both cases, the reviewee must only do so when explicitly asked to by a reviewer.
+If you are unsure, please ask a reviewer before force pushing.

 ## Documentation